hanami/guides/content/v2.0/router/basic-usage.md

 #   /docs/usage
 ```

 That's it for basic usage.
-If you're keen to expertise this part.
-Check out the next chapter!
+If you're keen to learn more, check out the advanced usage documentation.